santu49/IngestIQ/README.md

-## Problem Statement:-
+### Problem Statement

 	Write a metadata-driven data ingestion process to source data from a system and load into a target system.
 This should also work on any cloud (AWS).

 	Source and target data formats could be any of the below:

 		• File formats: csv, parquet

 		• RDBMS: table, SQL join query (PostgreSQL or mySQL or any open-source DB)

-## Introduction:-
+## Introduction

 Data ingestion is the process of collecting and importing data from various sources into a storage or processing system.
 It is a crucial first step in any data pipeline or data integration project, as it determines the quality, completeness, and accuracy of the data that will be used in subsequent processing and analysis.&nbsp;